Master of Science in Victim Services Management

 Select courses meet National Advocate Credentialing Program (NACP) standards.

-Applications to the Master of Science in Victim Services Management Degree Program are on a rolling basis, with a Fall semester priority deadline of May 1.
+Applications to the Master of Science in Victim Services Management Degree Program are reviewed on a rolling basis, with a Fall semester priority deadline of May 1.
 However, depending on space availability, applications may still be considered through July 1.
 The Spring semester priority deadline is November 1, although applications may continue to be reviewed until December 1.
 A review of each student’s application file will be completed with admission offered on a competitive basis.
 Please submit all documents to the University Office of Graduate Admissions.
 Admission considerations include:

 - Graduate Application

 - An undergraduate degree from an accredited institution in an allied field.

 - Official transcripts of all academic work previously undertaken.